 These cake mixes are generally quite robust but the cake won't rise or may sink if the mixture is over-beaten or if the tin is greased before baking.

-How do I know if my Angel Food Cake is done?
+How do I know when the cake is done?

 The cake will turn golden brown and will start to crack across the top when it is done.
 It shouldn't be sticky when you touch the top and should feel very dry to the touch.
 The cake then needs to be cooled thoroughly - see below!